charliecalvert/CloudNotes/Assignments/PythonMySqlJsonMarkdown.md

 - /usr/lib/cgi-bin

-They will be owned by root, so use sudo as needed.
+They will be owned by root, so be prepared to use **sudo** as needed.

 You will not need them, but the configuration files for Apache are here: